 This certificate consists of a five-course introduction to the essentials of Islamic belief, practice, and spirituality.
 It provides solid grounding for participants of all backgrounds to gain a firm foundation for further study.
 This graduate certificate emphasizes personal reflection, spirituality, and socio-ethical development, which is at the heart of all true Islamic learning.

 - Improving the performance of Muslim religious leadership in American society.

 - Developing the next generation of leaders who are well-grounded in Islamic knowledge and character.

 - Ensuring mastery of the personally obligatory knowledge of belief, practice, and spirituality.

 - Encouraging spiritual routines and interpretive principles that impact how participants engage with their surroundings and communities.

-- Preparing students who are interested in pursuing the full-time religious leadership program.
+- Preparing students who are interested in pursuing the full-time Master of Islamic Religious Leadership (MIRL).